thisandagain/namebot/README.md

 ### Options
 #### Base
 An array of words that form the basis for names.
 All names generated will include a word from this object.
-Can be specified as a local path or as a HTTP GET request to a JSON resource by passing along a URL string.

 #### Dictionary (Optional)
 Local path to a phonetic dictionary (see [CMUdict](http://www.speech.cs.cmu.edu/cgi-bin/cmudict) for reference).